maxmin13/aws-datacenter/README.md

 ```

 ## Register a domain with AWS Route53 registrar:
-To register the domain in app_consts.sh MAXMIN_TLD='maxmin.it.' with the current account run the script:
+Register the domain in app_consts.sh maxmin.it. with the current account:
 ```
 amazon/dns/domain/registration/make.sh
 ```